oliver-butterley/formalisation/site/info.md

 Workshop and talks will be held in the Department of Mathematics, University of Rome Tor Vergata ([Via della Ricerca Scientifica 1, 00133 Roma](https://osm.org/go/xcXqPCo1?m=)).

+## Workshop repo

+All the Lean code for the workshop, the exercises and the slides from each talk are available in the [event repo](https://github.com/fpvandoorn/LeanInRome).

 ## Schedule {#schedule}

 |             | Wed 24/01/2024   | Thu 25/01/2024   | Fri 26/01/2024   |